holycrap872/ucls-ml-ai/CourseMaterial/problem_sets/06_comprehensions_wheaties.md

    a new list containing the numbers from the input list that are perfect squares.
     - For example: `[1, 2, 3, 4, 5] -> [1, 4]`
+0. Create a function that takes a list of numbers as an input and then returns a new list containing a string representation of whether the element was positive or negative.
+    - For example: `[-1, 2, -3] -> ["negative", "positive", "negative"]`
+    - Hint: Python can do "one line if statements": `"even" if x % 2 == 0 else "odd"`

 ### Dict Comprehension Problems